ghostFaceKillah/mini-self-driving-car/README.md

 - [ ] Make killswitch (turn off engine after 1 second of not streaming of "go forward commands")
 - [ ] Add back gear (wrong wiring on the website!!)
 - [ ] Correct color coding of the main power line :D
-- [ ] How to make steering more reliable?
-Are we using UDP or sth???

 When the above are done,
 - [ ] Implement a driving system